Skip to main content

 Insights from the 'Understand' phase and further information about the program will be shared with local business owners.

-We will be in regular contact with local businesses and send regular email updates on opportunities that will become available through the program.
+We will stay in regular contact with local businesses and send email updates about upcoming program opportunities.

 Business support programs

-In previous years, businesses within retail precincts were given the opportunity to access tailored support programs designed to enhance their quality, performance and distinctiveness.
+In previous years, retail precinct businesses could access tailored support programs.
+These programs aimed to improve quality, performance, and distinctiveness.

 Retailers were also encouraged to enhance their in-store experience through the Visual Merchandising program.
-This was a hands-on workshop and 3 personalised consultation sessions, helping businesses create and learn successful visual merchandising techniques, optimise store layout for increased sales, and become a destination location for all their customers’ needs.
+This hands-on workshop included three personalised consultations to teach visual merchandising, optimise store layouts, and attract more customers.

 Boost your precinct